woduangle/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Optimization/A3C/readme.md

 Here, $$L_{\text{actor}}$$ is the objective function for the Actor. $$\pi(a_t | s_t; \theta)$$ denotes the probability distribution of taking action $$a_t$$ given state $$s_t$$. $$A(s_t, a_t)$$ is the advantage function that measures how much better it is to take action $$a_t$$. $$\beta$$ is the entropy regularization coefficient, and $$H(\pi(s_t; \theta))$$ is the entropy of the policy, encouraging exploration.

 #### Critic's Mean Squared Error Loss

+The Critic's loss function measures the difference between the predicted state value and the n-step TD target.
+It minimizes the mean squared error to improve the accuracy of the value function estimation.

 $$
 L_{\text{critic}} = \mathbb{E} \left[ (R_t - V(s_t))^2 \right]